Nikhil-patidar41/li_car/README.md

 Model Training & Testing – Implements and compares multiple models.
 Predictions & Optimization – Fine-tunes hyperparameters for better accuracy. web App Integration – Deploys the model using Streamlit for real-time predictions.
+In this i use more data then last model and accurate data